oman78/automated-ips-defense-lab/README.md

   3. Logging the binary paths of the intruders for further forensic analysis.

-Developed as a personal project to explore System Automation and Cybersecurity.
+This project was developed for educational purposes in a controlled lab environment to explore system automation and defensive security principles.